Updated: May 12

-Often, it takes an incident, protest or some other controversial matter to understand that diversity and inclusion is an issue to be taken seriously.
+Auditing for diversity and inclusion helps a business to capture key data that will assist in developing and managing effective processes for inclusion.
+Sadly, it often takes an incident, protest or some other controversial matter to understand that diversity and inclusion is an issue to be taken seriously.

 They strive to achieve successes in all areas of business operations.
-They understand that business cannot be truly successful without a useful recognition and understanding of the differences amongst people.
+They understand that business cannot be truly successful without a useful recognition and understanding of the differences that shape diversity and inclusion initiatives.
+This includes cultural differences in the workplace.

-A diversity audit will inform an organisation on where it needs to improve.
+A diversity and inclusion audit will inform an organisation on where it needs to improve.
 It informs debate within the business on how it can become inclusive.

 It is the precursor of added value training, workplace diversity development programs, learning and development and enhanced business results.